Caramel Apple Turnovers

 - 1 large egg, beaten

-Adjust the oven rack to the lower third position and preheat oven to 400F degrees.
-Line two large cookie sheets with parchment paper or a silicone baking mats.
+- Adjust the oven rack to the lower third position and preheat oven to 400°F (204°C).
+Line two large baking sheets with parchment paper or silicone baking mats.

-*See text above for how to appropriately thaw puff pastry for this recipe.
+- See text above for the best way to thaw puff pastry for this recipe.